bhaktikarangale0201/AtLeetCheforces/README.md

 This might be caused by our immediate surroundings.
-So in order to establish an environment,
-Icreated a using a coding platform where you can have a live chat conversation with others who share your interests.
+So in order to establish an environment, created a using a coding platform where you can have a live chat conversation with others who share your interests.